-Kelvin Bell, a former member of the University of Iowa football team, is in his second season as Iowa’s defensive line coach.
+Kelvin Bell, a former member of the University of Iowa football team, is in his third season as Iowa’s defensive line coach.
 Bell was named recruiting coordinator and defensive assistant coach in February, 2016.
 Bell also held the position of director of on-campus recruiting for two years (2014-15).
 He served as a graduate assistant coach for two years (2012-13), assisting with special teams.

 Throughout his coaching stint at Iowa, Bell has been involved in all aspects of prospect identification, working with the coaching staff in off-campus recruiting efforts, and coordinated all aspects of on-campus recruiting activities.